Dean99712/jetsetgo-fe/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `First page`
+### `Main page`
 You will experiance our beutifull website and playfull animations,

 ### Features
 - Create an order to any Airline company in the world
 - Sign in and Sign up to our services
+- Update your orders
--
+- Update your profile

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.